alonitac/DevOpsBootcampUPES/tutorials/k8s_helm.md

 helm rollback grafana 1
 ```

+4. Try to search and update the chart values to:
+   1. Define the cloudwatch datasource as code.
+   2. Limit the RAM and CPU to TBD.
+   3. Import the cloudwatch dashboard (TBD link).

 5. To uninstall this release:
 ```shell
 helm uninstall grafana
 ```

-Try to search and update the chart values to achieve the same results as the grafana you've provisioned in the previous tutorial.
+## Deploy prometheus using Helm

+TBD

 # Exercises

+## :pencil2: Add prometheus datasource as code

+Add prometheus

+## :pencil2: Expose Grafana using ingress

+TBD